Overview

 New connection form with fields for name, URL, transport type, and optional headers

-The connection form supports stdio, SSE, and HTTP transports, with optional custom headers and OAuth/Azure credentials.
+The connection form uses Streamable HTTP transport, with optional custom headers and OAuth/Azure credentials.

 FieldRequiredDescription